isuryanarayanan/sds/readme.md

 This configuration tells us that the given user is a vendor.
 Each user will then have a profile attached to the type of user they are, like if a user is a customer then the user will have a profile which will be made specifically for collecting data from the customer side of things and nothing else.

-that winds up the breif about user backend you can find more in the backend markdown.
+that winds up the breif about user backend you can find more in `docs/backend`.